quicwg/qlog/draft-marx-qlog-main-schema.md

   MUST, tools need to deal with this)
 * Extensible and pragmatic (e.g., no complex fixed schema with extension points)
-* Aggregation and transformation friendly (e.g., the top-level element is a container for individual traces)
+* Aggregation and transformation friendly (e.g., the top-level element is a container for individual traces, group_id can be used to tag events to a particular context)
 * Metadata is stored together with event data

-# The High Level Schema
+# The high level qlog schema {#top-level}

 A qlog file should be able to contain several indivdual traces and logs from multiple vantage points that are in some way related.
-To that end, the top-level element in the qlog schema defines only a small set of fields and an array of component traces.
-For this document, the "qlog_version" field MUST have a value of "draft-02-RC1".
+To that end, the top-level element in the qlog schema defines only a small set of "header" fields and an array of component traces.
+For this document, the required "qlog_version" field MUST have a value of "draft-02-RC1".

+As qlog can be serialized in a variety of ways, the "qlog_format" field is used to indicate which serialization option was chosen.
+Its value MUST either be one of the options defined in this document (e.g., {{concrete-formats}}) or the field must be omitted entirely, in which case it assumes the default value of "JSON".

+In order to make it easier to parse and identify qlog files and their serialization format, the "qlog_version" and "qlog_format" fields and their values SHOULD be in the first 256 characters/bytes of the resulting log file.

+An example of the qlog file's top-level structure is shown in {{top-element}}.

 ~~~~~~~~
 Definition:

-class LogFile {
+class QlogFile {
     qlog_version:string,
+    qlog_format?:string,
     title?:string,
     description?:string,
     summary?: Summary,
     traces: array<Trace|TraceError>
 }

-JSON example:
+JSON serialization:

 {
     "qlog_version": "draft-02-RC1",
+    "qlog_format": "JSON",
     "title": "Name of this particular qlog file (short)",
     "description": "Description for this group of traces (long)",
     "summary": {
         ...
-    }
+    },
     "traces": [...]
 }
 ~~~~~~~~
 {: .language-json}
-{: #top_element title="Top-level element"}
+{: #top-element title="Top-level element"}

-## Summary field
+## summary

 In a real-life deployment with a large amount of generated logs, it can be useful to sort and filter logs based on some basic summarized or aggregated data (e.g.,